erikas-taroza/redshelf_downloader/README.md

 ### Num Threads

 The number of threads to use to download the book.
-The higher the number, the faster the book will download but you may run into rate limits at higher numbers.
+The higher the number, the faster the book will download, but you may run into rate limits at higher numbers.